0atman/noboilerplate/scripts/13-rust-is-boring.md

 notes:

-The elephant in the room is that most of the time, pure language speed doesn't affect your app so much, because we're waiting for network, disk, or other IO.
+The elephant in the room is that most of the time, pure language speed doesn't affect your app as much as these numbers suggest, because we're waiting for network, disk, or other IO.

 Cloudflare were using lua until recently, for example.

-But it only mostly doesn't matter in PRODUCTION.
+But a very important area that it DOES matter is in development ergonomics.

 ---